CoRe-GS: Coarse-to-Refined Gaussian Splatting with Semantic Object Focus: CONCLUSION

 \section{CONCLUSION}

-We introduced \approach, a \ac{poi} refinement for \ac{gs} that selectively enhances segmentation-based \acp{poi} critical for scene exploration and operator decision making.
-By focusing computation on targeted scene areas, our approach produces higher-fidelity \acp{poi} without the overhead of refining the entire scene representation.
-Our evaluation on two benchmarks demonstrates clear advantages over both standard \ac{gs} and \ac{gg} in two object extraction settings.
-Unlike standard \ac{gs}, which lacks \ac{poi} support, our method achieves targeted visual refinement and, compared to \ac{gg}, it reduces training time while preserving segmentation accuracy and rendering quality.
+We introduced \approach, a \ac{poi} refinement strategy for \ac{gs} that selectively enhances segmentation-based \acp{poi}.
+By focusing computation on targeted scene areas, our approach produces higher-fidelity \acp{poi} without the overhead of refining the entire scene.
+We evaluate our segmentation-ready initialization and are in line with the state-of-the-art approaches.
+Furthermore, we evaluate \ac{nvs} quality on three benchmarks.
+We demonstrate clear advantages over state-of-the-art approaches.
+Our approach achieves targeted visual refinement and, compared multiple baselines, it reduces training time while preserving segmentation accuracy and rendering quality.
 These results highlight our approach’s efficiency and visual quality, while its modular design offers potential for future applications in more complex and specialized environments and mobile reconstruction scenarios.